 Want to learn how to crochet but don’t know where to start?
-Learning a new craft can seem daunting, especially if you’ve never picked up a hook before - but here at LoveCrochet we think everyone should jump on the crochet train.
+Learning a new craft can seem daunting, especially if you’ve never picked up a hook before - but with this handy beginners guide anyone can jump on the crochet train.
+All you need is with a few staple supplies and these simple steps.

 We’ve got lots of helpful guides and tutorials to teach you how to crochet, from picking the right tools to step-by-step crochet tutorials.
 You’ll be hooked in no time!